Engin-Boot/pong-stage-aruna09/Stage0/Invite-Player.md

   Given: the user is on the "Invite-player" page AND two players have joined the game

-  When: user clicks on the "StartGame" button
+  When: user clicks on the "Start Game" button

   Then: Display "Starting Game" AND
   Redirect to Start-State Page